samuelmahr/appt-scheduling/README.md

 This should be relatively safe to just create any appointment, but as a safety net, there will be no double-booked appointments with the unique index set in the table

 Validation that it is a 30-minute time slot that starts or ends on 00 and 30 will be validated in the controller and the repo layer will insert what ever it is given

+Times returned are in UTC...
+It felt normal to do that than to make all times Pacific

 The accepted time format via API is `time.RFC3339`